WinBack

 WinBack (known as WinBack: Covert Operations in North America and Operation: WinBack in Australia and Europe) is a third-person shooter video game developed by Omega Force (a division of Koei) and published for the Nintendo 64 in 1999, and the PlayStation 2 in 2000.
 The story follows secret agent Jean-Luc Cougar infiltrating a laser satellite's command center.
 Gameplay revolves around its innovative cover system, in which the player takes cover behind corners and then ducks out to shoot.

-WinBacks cover system eventually went on to influence several later shooters, including Metal Gear Solid 2: Sons of Liberty (2001) and Kill Switch (2003), which in turn influenced games like Gears of War (2006).
+WinBacks cover system eventually went on to influence several later shooters, including Headhunter, Metal Gear Solid 2: Sons of Liberty, (2001) and Kill Switch (2003), which in turn influenced games like Gears of War (2006).
 The cover system has since become a staple of third-person shooters.
 WinBack also featured a laser-sight mechanic that was later incorporated in action games such as Metal Gear Solid 2 and Resident Evil 4 (2005), and in turn would also become a staple of third-person shooters.
-The Nintendo 64 version was re-released on the Nintendo Switch Online + Expansion Pack on October 25, 2021.
-A standalone sequel, WinBack 2: Project Poseidon, produced by Cavia, was released on April 25, 2006 for PlayStation 2 and Xbox.
+The Nintendo 64 version received its first official re-release on the Nintendo Classics service on October 25, 2021.
+A standalone sequel, WinBack 2: Project Poseidon, developed by Cavia, was released on April 25, 2006, for PlayStation 2 and Xbox.